VincentH-Net/CSharpForMarkup/README.md

 > ## New 0.6 release: adds WPF and many improvements!
 See [here](https://github.com/VincentH-Net/CSharpForMarkup/releases/tag/csharpmarkup2-winui-wpf-0-6-14) for the full list of improvements

-> **Note:** the documentation below is not yet updated to this release; it will be soon!
-> However the example WPF and WinUI applications are fully updated; feel free to explore and experiment!
-Feedback is appreciated.

 *November 30, 2021*
 >## C# Markup 2 announced at UNOCONF 2021!
 > This first preview targets WinUI 3 and Uno Platform - including browser webassembly - with C# 10 and .NET 6.
 It supports .NET Hot Reload for a fast inner dev loop.